moonrepo/espresso/docs/esp-toml.md

 ## `[dependencies]`

-Maps other dependencies (packages in the registry) that this package or workspace depends on.
-The map key is the package name, while the value is a [semantic version requirement](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html).
+Maps dependencies (packages in the registry) that this package or workspace depends on.
+The map key is the package name, while the value is a
+[semantic version requirement](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html).

 ```toml